sshheye/archimydes-coding-challenge/README.md

 - Edit feature for stories is currently not feasible since the 'put' endpoint(/v1/stories/{id}/{status}) requires a status and a normal user(story author) doesn't have permissions to set status.

+- Story status 'Pending' is used to represent null status instead of showing blank fields.

 - Story types are currently hard-coded in the frontend since there isn't an endpoint for that, a common solution is to provide a get endpoint for story types and then cache the story type on the frontend since they'll seldom change.

-- Story status 'Pending' is used to represent null status instead of show blank fields.

 # User Story Frontend